-If selected for award, applicants will be required to sign and submit one or more of the following certifications.
-Forms will be provided by the DOE Contract/Grants Management Specialist during award negotiation.
-The following links are provided for information purposes.
+If selected for award, applicants will be required to sign and submit one or more of the certifications available at http://science.energy.gov/sbir/applicant-and-awardee-resources.
+Any forms required will be provided by the DOE Contract/Grants Management Specialist during award negotiation.